MicrosoftDocs/dynamics-365-project-operations/articles/psa/custompricingdimensionssolution.md

 ---
 title: Create custom solutions for pricing dimensions
-description: This topic explains how to create a custom solution when creating custom pricing dimensions.
+description: This article explains how to create a custom solution when creating custom pricing dimensions.
 author: Rumant
 ms.custom:
   - dyn365-projectservice